conda-forge/conda-forge.github.io/docs/user/tipsandtricks.md

 :::warning

 As of August 2024, [PyPy support in conda-forge has been sunset](/news/2024/08/14/sunsetting-pypy/).
-It still may be possible to create an environment using an old version of PyPy, but you will not be getting updates as new package versions are released.
+It still may be possible to create an environment using an old version of PyPy, but (with the exception of noarch packages still compatible with python 3.9), you will be constrained to the packages that were built for PyPy until mid-2024.

 :::